 In concert with the new Fellowship, the Thoma Foundation is pleased to announce its inaugural Research and Travel Awards in Spanish Colonial art.
-Awards of up to $15,000 are available to independent scholars and advanced graduate students completing MA or PhD dissertations to help defray the costs of research-related expenses.
+Awards of up to $15,000 are available to scholars, curators and advanced graduate students completing an MA or PhD dissertation to help defray the costs of research-related expenses.

 “As longtime collectors, Marilynn and I are excited to offer our support to scholars researching this still under-studied field,” explains Carl Thoma.
 “We saw a definite need for dedicated and unrestricted resources to move scholarship forward—many of these works are still located in churches or monasteries throughout Latin America.
 They aren’t easily accessible.
 We created the Marilynn Thoma Fellowship and the travel awards to give scholars that access.”

 Applications must be submitted by October 15, 2018 and can be completed on Slideroom.